 Think of NPS as similar to a survey or an A/B test.
 While it can guide you on what your customers are doing, you have limited ways of knowing why unless you conduct user research.

-If you have a great NPS, for example, conduct qualitative research that digs deeper to find out what your customers love about your brand or service and why.
-Watch them navigate your site or app and speak in their own words to develop an intuitive gut-level understanding of what’s motivating that score.
+For example, if your NPS is high, qualitative research can reveal what your customers love about your product or service, and why.
+Watching users navigate your website or app and hearing them speak in their own words can give you an intuitive, actionable understanding of what drives that score.

 Observing what your customers say when they’re interacting with your brand puts the muscle you need behind your NPS to understand its meaning and make it immediately actionable.